The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: The elliptic-localized solutions of mKdV equation

 \subsection{The Darboux-B\"{a}cklund transformation}

-There are many articles to study the Darboux-B\"{a}cklund transformation \cite{Cieslinski-09,Guo-2012-Darboux,MatveevS-1991-darboux}.
-These methods are well established, so we will not repeat them.
-Here, we just provide some conclusions, which are useful in the following analysis.
+So far, the Darboux-B\"{a}cklund transformation \cite{Cieslinski-09,Guo-2012-Darboux,MatveevS-1991-darboux} has been very mature, so we would not repeat it too much.
+Here, we just provide the conclusions, which are useful in the following analysis.
+From the Darboux transformation, we know that the Darboux matrix $\mathbf{T}^{[1]}(\lambda;x,t)$ could admit a new equation